kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## “More Work at Compile Time” Can Mean Less Work Everywhere Else
+## “More Work at Compile Time” Can Mean Less Work Everywhere Else { #more-work-at-compile }

 The trade becomes easier to see if we draw it as a pipeline.